open-cogsci/osdoc/content/pages/manual/forms/html.md

 title: Custom HTML forms

-Custom HTML forms are only supported in OSWeb 1.4 when running in a browser.
-Significant improvements were introduced in OSWeb 1.4.8.
+Custom HTML forms are only supported in when running in a browser.
+Make sure to use the latest version of OSWeb, because this functionality improves rapidly.
 {:.page-notification}

 The INLINE_HTML item allows you to implement forms using custom HTML.